ooc-lang/ooc-lang.org/content/docs/tools/editors/index.md

 gtksourceview-based tools such as gedit, meld, etc. have ooc support out of the box.

+## Textadept

+Basic syntax highlighting is available for [Textadept][textadept] editor, see [textadept-ooc][textadept-ooc] for the lexer script and install instructions.

 ## pygments

 [pygments][pygments] has relatively good ooc support built-in.
 It is a python